jimmymathews/graph-path/README.md

 Currently supported only in Linux/Mac/Unix environments.
 Does not require root privileges.

-Install the dependencies then run the bash install script:
+Install the dependencies and run the bash install script:
 ```
 pip install igraph
 pip install pygtrie